ajs-voices/once-upon-a-dream/scenes/049-stay-with-me.md

 I shrugged.
 "I'm a better music writer than a preformer."

-Nox grinned.
+Angel grinned.
 "I doubt that.
 You have presence and charm.
 A perfect rockstar.
 I'll be your first groupie."

 I couldn't help but laugh.
 "You expecting some special perks with that title?"